longevity-genie/protein_hunter_mcp/README.md

 ### Missing LigandMPNN or DAlphaBall
 These are optional components from the Protein-Hunter repository.
 The postinstall script will skip them if not found.

+### Boltz Import Errors
+If you see `TypeError: Boltz2.predict_step() got an unexpected keyword argument`, you're likely using the standard Boltz package instead of the modified version.
+Ensure:
+1. The Protein-Hunter submodule is initialized (`git submodule update --init --recursive`)
+2. Dependencies are synced properly (`uv sync --reinstall-package boltz`)

 ## Architecture